bitpressio/bitpressio.github.io/_posts/2018-07-02-production-tuning-php-docker-containers.md

 ## Learn More

-If you enjoyed this screencast, I wrote Docker for PHP Developers, a book just for you, a PHP developer, wanting to learn how to build amazing, flexible, PHP containers that allow you to run the same image in development and production.
+If you enjoyed this screencast, I wrote Docker for PHP Developers, a book about building amazing, flexible, PHP containers.

 [Check out my course page](https://bitpress.io/docker-for-php-developers/) to learn more!